 SEO means ‘Search Engine Optimization.’
 If you take pride in your content and think that it will help others immensely, you can be sure your content will get rankings on Google.

 However, always remember this: SEO Content speaks to search engines and people.
 For those of you who don’t already know, SEO refers to a process that amplifies a site’s traffic flow and rankings organically.
 The objective is always to increase your site’s organic flow and rank at the top positions of the search engine result pages (SERPs)

 One thing you MUST KNOW and BELIEVE is that you cannot fool Google with shortcuts.
-Ultimately, your site will be penalized and will lose your ranks on Google.
+Ultimately, your site will be penalized and will lose your rank on Google.

 Every day, Google tweaks its algorithm to filter out